blakgeek/generator-bg-api/readme.md

 ## Bower Components

 None.
-This all backend baby.
+This is all backend baby.

 ## Configuration
 Yeoman generated projects can be further tweaked according to your needs by modifying project files appropriately.